nimiq/developer-center/learn/protocol/prover-node.md

 There is a possible delay in the zero-knowledge proof generation, where a new election block comes in while the prover node is still generating the proof for the previous election block.
 Considering this delay, prover nodes provide the latest proof available.

 When nodes first sync to the chain, they start at block 0 or genesis block, which is an election block.
 The genesis block comes with a null proof as it doesn’t contain any element to enable zero-knowledge proof generation.
-Prover nodes generate these proofs at every election block after block 0.
+Prover nodes generate these proofs at every election block after the PoS genesis block.

 ## Generating a zero-knowledge proof